YOUR LIBRARY SERVICES

 To download and print a meeting room application, please click here:

 The Reference Department is located on the second floor of the library.
 It houses an extensive reference collection of print and online resources.
-The department is staffed by our assistant director, information services librarian, technical services librarian, and genealogist, who will answer your questions, perform research, and help with projects and homework.
+The department is staffed by our information services manager, information services assistant and library assistant, who will answer your questions, assist you to perform research, and help guide your use of the department.

 Come to the library, call us at 724-287-1715, or e-mail us at email@example.com for your information needs.